hergin/mdeforall/README.md

 ![](mdeforall-logo.png)
-# MDEforALL

-Details are coming but if you are interested in the topic, reach us by email: hergin@bsu.edu
+We are creating a model-driven clone of classic maze (block-based environments in general) for 1) marketing model driven engineering concepts in CS education community, 2) provide an alternative teaching paradigm for CS concepts.
+The current prototype can be found at [https://github.com/mdeforall/atompm](https://github.com/mdeforall/atompm).
+More details are coming but if you are interested in the topic, reach us by email: hergin@bsu.edu

 ## Current Status

 We have been funded for $15,000 by Ball State University to create the first prototype and do the initial user study.
+The IRB approved study is to be conducted in October/November.
 Currently, we are working on it.

 ## First Apperance at MODELS Conference 2020